pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 title: "Announcing Crossguard Preview"
 date: 2019-12-02
 draft: true
-meta_desc: "Today we are announcing Pulumi CrossGuard, a Policy as Code solution, is available to all Team Pro and Enterprise customers to preview."
+meta_desc: "Today we are announcing Pulumi CrossGuard, a Policy as Code solution that enforces custom infrastructure policies, is available for all users to preview."
 meta_image: crossguard.svg
 authors: ["erin-krengel"]
 tags: ["crossguard", "policy-as-code", "New-Features", "Pulumi-News", "Features"]
 ---

 Over the past few months, we have been hard at work on Pulumi CrossGuard, a Policy as Code solution.
-Using the `@pulumi/policy` library, you can express flexible business and security rules using code.
+Using CrossGuard, you can express flexible business and security rules using code.
 CrossGuard enables organization administrators to enforce these policies across their organization or just on specific stacks.
 CrossGuard allows you to verify or enforce custom policies on changes before they are applied to your resources.

 <!--more-->